qinpei258/Prediction-model-churn/README.md

 -Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges

 -Demographic info about customers – gender, age range, and if they have partners and dependents

+I did some basic data analysis first and applied Logistic Regression and Light Gradient boosting Descent(LGBM) these two models and compared the result